beatussum/nodify/README.md

 ## Description

 This small _crate_ aims to provide a easy way to apply computations on problem using graph to be resolved.
+For the time being, only the followings are supported:
+- `Contains` allowing to check whether any node verifying a given predicate;
+- `FindAny` allowing to find any node verifying a given predicate;
-For the time being, only `ContainsAny` process is supported allowing to find any node verifying a given predicate.
-This process is implemented using [DFS](https://en.wikipedia.org/wiki/Depth-first_search) with a sequential variant and a parallel one.
+- `FindFirst` allowing to find the _first node_ (i.e. the one with the shortest path) verifying a given predicate.

+`Contains` and `FindAny` is implemented using [DFS](https://en.wikipedia.org/wiki/Depth-first_search) with a sequential variant and a parallel one.
+A [delta stepping algorithm](https://en.wikipedia.org/wiki/Parallel_single-source_shortest_path_algorithm#Delta_stepping_algorithm) implements `Contains`, `FindFirst` and `FindAny`.

-With this _crate_, you just need to implement the `Node` trait with the `outgoing()` method to be able to apply process.
+With this _crate_, you just need to implement the `Node` trait with the `outgoing()` method to be able to apply processes.
-All processes and process implementations are stored under `nodify::process::*`
+All processes and process implementations are stored under `nodify::process::*`.

 ## Example